 Before you apply any values in Google Analytics, there are a few things you need to consider first.

-So, if you upload the wrong value and someone completes that goal, then that value will remain locked within Google Analytics reports as there’s no way to remove it.
+For example, if you upload the wrong value and someone completes that goal, then that value will remain locked within Google Analytics as there’s no way to remove it.

 But why does this matter?

-Uploading the wrong value will lead you to the wrong conclusions about the performance of your marketing, and you could end up making decisions that will harm your revenue growth.
+Uploading the wrong value, or incorrectly valuing it will lead you to the wrong conclusions about the performance of your marketing.

 Goals Values aren’t suitable for eCommerce websites.